A Black British exodus and the UK’s creative industry

 More recently, I noticed people weren’t just saying it after a trip — they were actively planning to leave.
 The sentiment felt deeper.
 It was no longer about a quick escape but about finding a better life elsewhere, and that’s where the ‘Mentally I’m Here’ collection was born.
 It reflects this shift, this desire to be somewhere else — physically, mentally, emotionally.

 Let’s talk numbers.
 39% of Black Brits under 25 want to leave the UK and 1 in 7 people of colour have already booked their ticket.
-I can personally resonate with this, having left London in 2022 to work remotely full time.
+I can personally resonate, having left London in 2022 to work remotely full time.
 Why do you think we’re seeing this shift?

 I think this generation is experiencing something very similar to what our parents went through before they migrated to places like London, New York, or Toronto.
 Maybe a lot of Black Brits don’t feel truly British.
 It’s not just about economics, though the cost of living plays a huge role.
 It’s the constant undercurrent of racism that people are tired of dealing with, and with the far-right gaining traction across Europe, it’s becoming even more palpable.